mobilabsolutions/stash-sdk-wiki/README.md

 # Payment SDK General Wiki and Documentation

-This repository contains Wiki with general instructions and rules for contributing to Payment SDK.
+This repository contains a Wiki with general instructions for contributing to the Stash!
+SDK.
-Apart from information found in Wiki this repository will contain other documents that might be useful when contributing and developing

 ## Structure